-If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error.
+- If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error. - Members of staff who receive personal data sent in error must alert the sender and the Quality Assurance Officer as soon as they become aware of the error. - If the sender is unavailable or cannot recall the email for any reason, the Quality Assurance Officer will ask the IT department to attempt to recall it from external recipients and remove it from the Company's email system (retaining a copy if required as evidence). - In any cases where the recall is unsuccessful or cannot be confirmed as successful, the Quality Assurance Officer should contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save or replicate it in any way. - The Quality Assurance Officer will endeavor to obtain a written response from all the individuals who received the data, confirming that they have complied with this request. - The Quality Assurance Officer will carry out an internet search to check that the information has not been made public; if it has, the publisher / website owner or administrator will be contacted to request that the information is removed from their website and deleted.

-- Members of staff who receive personal data sent in error must alert the sender and the Quality Assurance Officer as soon as they become aware of the error. - If the sender is unavailable or cannot recall the email for any reason, the Quality Assurance Officer will ask the IT department to attempt to recall it from external recipients and remove it from the company's email system (retaining a copy if required as evidence). - In any cases where the recall is unsuccessful or cannot be confirmed as successful, the Quality Assurance Officer should contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save or replicate it in any way. - The Quality Assurance Officer will endeavor to obtain a written response from all the individuals who received the data, confirming that they have complied with this request. - The Quality Assurance Officer will carry out an internet search to check that the information has not been made public; if it has, we will contact the publisher/website owner or administrator to request that the information is removed from their website and deleted. - If safeguarding information is compromised, the Quality Assurance Officer will inform the designated safeguarding lead and discuss whether the company should inform any, or all, of its safeguarding partners.
+If safeguarding information is compromised, the Quality Assurance Officer will in Designated Safeguarding Lead and discuss whether the Company should inform all of its safeguarding partners. all, of its safeguarding partners.